-US retail giant Walmart Inc has reportedly acquired Indian e-commerce player Flipkart for $15 billion.
-SoftBank Group chief executive Masayoshi Son said on Wednesday that the Walmart-Flipkart deal was sealed on Tuesday night, Japan Time.
+US retail giant Walmart Inc is acquiring Indian e-commerce player Flipkart, SoftBank Group chief executive Masayoshi Son said on Wednesday.
+The Walmart-Flipkart deal was sealed on Tuesday night, Japan Time, Son said on a conference call after SoftBank reported earnings, adding that its investment in the Indian online marketplace had almost doubled.

 It was previously reported that SoftBank would completely sell its shares in Flipkart to Walmart.